milosgajdos/go-neural/README.md

 ### Manifest

-`go-neural` lets you define neural network architecture via a simple `YAML` file called `manifest` file which can then be passed to via cli parameters to the example program shipped by the project.
-An example manifest file looks like below:
+`go-neural` allows you to define neural network architecture via a simple `YAML` file called `manifest` which can be passed to the example program shipped with the project via cli parameter.
+You can see the example manifest below along with some basic documentation:

 ```yaml
 kind: feedfwd                 # network type: only feedforward networks